mcollina/heroku-buildpack-graphicsmagick/README.md

 so update it there (if you plan to contribute back to this repo, do this in a separate commit).

-For example, you can change the default version of Node.js to v0.6.7.

-First you'll need to build a Heroku-compatible version of Node.js:
+To rebuild the ImageMagick package, you can:

     $ export AWS_ID=xxx AWS_SECRET=yyy
     $ s3 create $S3_BUCKET
     $ support/package_imagemagick

 Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
 You should see:

     -----> Downloading imagemagick YOUR_IMAGE_MAGICK_VERSION_HERE